DevOpsAutomationLabs/ELM_Velocity/docs/enable1/index.md

 The Insights view helps organizations to assess the efficiency of product teams and the speed at which they are able to deliver value to the end users.
 Teams can measure every aspect of the development lifecycle with the supplied charts.
 Teams can create their own charts with metric definitions and upload custom data to DevOps Velocity using the Application programming interface (API) endpoints.
 Since data sources also encompass plug-ins and API calls, project data can come from virtually anywhere, including planning and development tools, testing and building applications, and deployment solutions.

-In this demonstration, you will focus on the Value Stream and Insights views.

 For more information about DevOps Velocity, visit [Velocity's product documentation page](https://www.ibm.com/docs/en/devops-velocity/5.1.0?topic=high-level-overview).
 <br/>